metatablecat/DisableBetaApp/README.md

 The executable is slightly large due to internal packages (NET 6 Standalone building isn't perfect, but I want anyone to be able to run it)

+## If Roblox updates, it undoes the patch because a new installer process gets started that cant be hooked onto, just run the BetaApp Disabler progran again to reapply registry patches

 ## Technical Explanation

 When you start a game on `roblox.com`, your web browser is being silently redirected to `roblox-player://...`, this triggers modern web browsers to start what is known as an `App Protocol`, that then starts the launcher.